What is a BID?

 BID levy charges are administered by Liverpool City Council on behalf of the Liverpool BID Company.
 If you are paying for more than one property, you should send a copy of the remittance advice to use by email to RBS.firstname.lastname@example.org.

-You can pay a current Retail & Leisure or Commercial District BID levy, or Retail & Leisure which predates 31st October 2018, using the buttons below.
+You can pay a current Retail and Leisure or Culture and Commerce BID levy, or Retail and Leisure which predates 31st October 2018, using the buttons below.

 Pay by post